 You can create projected values in a few ways.
 You can enter values manually in projected time frames and use a combination of the following forecasting techniques to make the process faster.

-The following forecasting techniques appear when you select the Project option from various Forecasting module tabs.
-Not all techniques are available on all screens or for all accounts.
+The following forecasting techniques appear when you select the Project option from various Forecasting module pages.
+Not all techniques are available on all pages or for all accounts.

 This option divides the amount entered by the remaining, editable time frames in the current fiscal year.
 It adds the calculated amount to the existing value in each of the current year's projected time frames.
 It does not affect monthly values in subsequent projected years.